tannewt/wa-law.org/bill/2021-22/hb/1028/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1028.xml)
 ## Section 1
-(1) Washington professional educator standards board-approved teacher preparation programs must recommend for residency teacher certification any candidate who has met all program requirements except for completion of the evidence-based assessment of teaching effectiveness under RCW 28A.410.280, as repealed by this act.
+1. Washington professional educator standards board-approved teacher preparation programs must recommend for residency teacher certification any candidate who has met all program requirements except for completion of the evidence-based assessment of teaching effectiveness under RCW 28A.410.280, as repealed by this act.

-(2) This section expires September 1, 2022.
+2. This section expires September 1, 2022.

+## Section 2
+> This section adds a new section to an existing chapter [28A.410](/rcw/28A_common_school_provisions/28A.410_certification.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.410_certification.md) for context.

+1. [Empty]

+    a.
+Before recommending a candidate for residency teacher certification, a board-approved teacher preparation program must ensure that the candidate demonstrates the knowledge, skills, and competencies required under RCW 28A.410.270.

+    b.
+Beginning September 1, 2022, each board-approved teacher preparation program must implement a procedure for evaluating and recommending candidates for residency teacher certification that is consistent with the model procedure developed as required under subsection (2) of this section.
+Each board-approved teacher preparation program must submit the procedure, and any updates to the procedure, to the board for posting on the board's website.

+2. The board must develop and periodically update a model procedure for evaluating and recommending candidates for residency teacher certification.
+The model procedure must include a tool or rubric to evaluate whether and to what extent candidates for residency teacher certification demonstrate the knowledge, skills, and competencies required under RCW 28A.410.270.
+The board must also develop and periodically update best practices guidance and other resources to assist programs with consistent implementation of the model procedure.
+The board must consult with board-approved teacher preparation programs and candidates for residency teacher certification while developing and updating the model procedure, best practices guidance, and resources described in this subsection.

+3. Board-approved teacher preparation programs must annually report data on evaluating and recommending candidates for residency teacher certification to the board, in a manner adopted by the board in rule.
+Annually by December 1st, the board must summarize the data and report it to the governor and the appropriate standing committees of the legislature, in accordance with RCW 43.01.036.

+4. The board may not adopt rules requiring that candidates for residency teacher certification take or pass a uniform, statewide evaluation of teaching effectiveness, other than as described in this section.

+5. For the purposes of this section, "board" means the Washington professional educator standards board.

 ## Section 3
 > This section modifies existing section [28A.410.270](/rcw/28A_common_school_provisions/28A.410_certification.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.410_certification.md) for context.